renovate-bot/NeXTLinux-_-gosbomx/README.md

     scope: "squashed"

 golang:
-   # search for go package licences in the GOPATH of the system running Syft, note that this is outside the
+   # search for go package licences in the GOPATH of the system running Gosbom, note that this is outside the
    # container filesystem and potentially outside the root of a local directory scan
    # GOSBOM_GOLANG_SEARCH_LOCAL_MOD_CACHE_LICENSES env var
    search-local-mod-cache-licenses: false